Separius/BERT-keras/README.md

 ```

 ## Notes
-* The general idea of this library is to use OpenAI's pretrained model as a good initialization point so you can train your own model in no time. (without TPUs)
+* The general idea of this library is to use OpenAI's/Google's pretrained model for transfer learning
 * Loading OpenAI model is tested with both tensorflow and theano as backend
+* Loading a Bert model is not possible on theano backend yet but the tf version is working
 * Training and fine-tuning a model is not possible with theano backend
 * You can use the data generator and task meta data for most of the NLP tasks and you can use them in other frameworks
 * There are some unit tests for both dataset and transformer model (read them if you are not sure about something)